kurkale6ka/bash-cd/README.markdown

 This is a script similar in functionality to **Bash**'s `pushd` and `popd` builtin commands.
 Every time you change directory it updates a bookmarks file either by adding a new entry or by increasing the weight of an existing one.
+The marks with highest scores are at the top of the file so they get matched first.

 The format is: _weight directory (optional bookmark)_
 Example: `3 /usr/src/linux`